-ILA Berlin - 11 May 2004 -- TIPS industry leaders gathered today at the International Aerospace Exhibition here to celebrate the team's selection for the NATO Alliance Ground Surveillance (AGS) programme.
+TIPS industry leaders gathered today at the International Aerospace Exhibition here to celebrate the team’s selection for the NATO Alliance Ground Surveillance (AGS) programme.
 NATO announced the Conference of National Armament Directors selection decision on April 16.

 The six TIPS companies, EADS, Galileo Avionica, General Dynamics Canada, Indra, Northrop Grumman, and Thales, outlined the next steps in the process during a press conference today at the Northrop Grumman / EADS pavilion.

-Tom Enders, CEO of EADS Defence and Security Systems commented, "AGS is a key project for the realization of NATO transformation.
+Tom Enders, CEO of EADS Defence and Security Systems commented, “AGS is a key project for the realisation of NATO transformation.
 It also opens up new forms of industrial cooperation: TIPS involves six major players with their respective capabilities, ensuring that a future-oriented and truly multinational solution is being realized on a timely basis.
-Working together enables us to offer a solution with growth potential and remarkable flexibility, ideal to address both NATO´s requirements and at the same time those of its North American and European partners.
+Working together enables us to offer a solution with growth potential and remarkable flexibility, ideal to address both NATO´s requirements and at the same time those of its North American and European partners. "

 TIPS is now poised to provide the NATO-owned and operated Alliance Ground Surveillance core capability with a mixed fleet of manned wide-body jets and high altitude, long endurance UAVs.
 NATO's decision takes a major step forward in fielding an operationally essential capability for Alliance forces that will be a building block for NATO’s network-enabled capability, an important element of NATO transformation.
 Building on legacy systems and lessons learned from real world operations, TIPS will meet NATO's intelligence, surveillance and reconnaissance and command and control requirements for the 21st century.